ezzabuzaid/ngx-request-options/README.md

 #### An elegant way to pass custom options to interceptor from http client

-In a most of the projects you'll have default url for your API's gateway that prefexd along
+In a most of the projects you'll have default url for your API's gateway that prefexd before sending the request to backend to avoid adding it

 ## Developer